ejgrimm/garkovify/Deliverables.md

 *π*<sub>*1*</sub> = *p* / (*p* + *q*)

-Tip:

-- Start by drawing out the chain and labeling the arcs with the probabilities from the matrix.
+Tip: start by drawing out the chain and labeling the arcs with the probabilities from the transition matrix.